-11) PhD Committee: In addition to the PhD advisor, the PhD committee should consist of at least two ladder faculty members from the Department of Communication and one "outside" faculty member from another department or program on campus who typically represents the student's cognate area.
+11) PhD Committee: In addition to the PhD advisor, the PhD committee should consist of at least three ladder faculty members, at least two of whom are members of the Department of Communication.
 The particular composition and size of the committee should be dictated by the student's research interests.
-The PhD committee is responsible for reviewing and approving the student's proposal for the qualifying examinations, and for approving the qualifying exams themselves.
+The PhD committee is responsible for developing the qualifying exam questions (in coordination with the student) and assessing the student's qualifying exam answers.
 The PhD committee is also responsible for approving the dissertation proposal and the final version of the dissertation.
 The PhD committee should be chosen by the end of the Spring quarter during the first year in the program.
-The "outside" member of the committee should be recruited before the student is ready to prepare for the qualifying examinations.
 It is not uncommon for students to change the membership of their committee over the course of study, particularly once they complete qualifying exams (advancing to PhD candidacy) and begin work on the dissertation.
 Committee changes can be made at any time during the PhD work without prejudice.
+Forms to declare (or change) committee members are available from the Graduate Program Assistant or on-line.

-12) Thesis: This is the formal document that encapsulates the year-long research project that demonstrates research competence and the ability to conduct sophisticated communication research.
+12) MA Thesis: This is the formal document that encapsulates the year-long research project that demonstrates research competence and the ability to conduct sophisticated communication research.
 Theses vary in length and are subject to the approval of the entire Master's committee.